josiahdavis/josiahdavis.github.io/_posts/2015-10-27-is-the-customer-always-right.md

 ## Some customers are more nuanced than others

-<iframe src="http://bl.ocks.org/josiahdavis/raw/c9de555e22ad56bf5f8b/" marginwidth="0" marginheight="0" frameborder="0" height="250px" width="960px" scrolling=""></iframe>
+<iframe src="http://bl.ocks.org/josiahdavis/raw/c9de555e22ad56bf5f8b/" marginwidth="0" marginheight="0" frameborder="0" height="250px" width="960px" scrolling="no"></iframe>

-The Halo Effect can be assessed by looking at the association between the sentiment contained in the text and the overall rating of the review itself.
+The Halo Effect can be assessed by looking at the association between the sentiment contained in the text and the overall rating of the review itself[3].
 A positive review that has entirely positive sentiment, or a negative review with entirely negative sentiment, may be a sign of what psychologists call exaggerated emotional coherence.
 For instance the following review, while quite lengthy doesn't have a single positive statement in it:
 > "Macy's Womens Shoes, What can I say......
 I go there with my Mom shopping.
 We were bombarded by sales people one after the other saying ""can I help you find something"".
 (Even after we had been helped) How annoying.
 We Find the shoe we like and the sales rep goes to look for it in the back.
 The wait for the show was almost 30 min.
 By the time the rep returned we just wanted to leave.
 (And almost did)  The shoe didn't fit and after the wait we had, we decided to get on with our lives and NOT waster another 1/2 hour or more waiting to find the next pair.
 Can you say E-F-F-I-C-I-E-N-C-Y. PLEASE do better next time."

 Conversely, positive sentiments within negative reviews and the negative sentiments within positive reviews should be given extra credence, since they are less likely to be the result of this cognitive bias.
 For instance, this reviewer considered her experience to be generally negative, but that didn't stop her from saying several positive things as well: